QianRuan/histruct/README.md

 ## Root directory
 ### Please find links in Downloads
-- ./data_cnndm: save the preprocessed cnndm data in this folder
+- ./data_cnndm: save the preprocessed CNN/DailyMail data in this folder
-- ./data_pubmed: save the preprocessed pubmed data in this folder, the STE and classified STE in ./data_pubmed/data_pubmed_raw
+- ./data_pubmed: save the preprocessed PubMed data in this folder, the STE and classified STE in ./data_pubmed/data_pubmed_raw
-- ./data_arxiv: save the preprocessed arxiv data in this folder, the STE and classified STE in ./data_arxiv/data_arxiv_raw
+- ./data_arxiv: save the preprocessed arXiv data in this folder, the STE and classified STE in ./data_arxiv/data_arxiv_raw
 - ./histruct: unzip the github repository in this folder
 - ./models: the trained models are automaticcaly saved in this folder

 ## Training and evaluation